ryerson-ggl/covid19-data/README.md

 Get the database connection information [here](ACCESS.md#covid19-database).

+For some datasets, files are also available in which links are made available for download.

 ## Available Datasets

 A variety of datasets collected and curated by our team are available for COVID-19 project.